-To date, I’ve spent nearly 22 hours at the William Stafford Archives over four days in October 2018 (16-19).
-I could choose precision, to be accurate about the years or the wealth of days I read through, but that is not what this poetics inquiry wants to be—in this moment.
+To date, I’ve spent nearly 22 hours at the William Stafford Archives stretched over four days in October 2018.
+I could choose precision, to be accurate about the years and the wealth of days I read through, but that is not what this poetics inquiry wants to be—in this moment.

 What was consciously refined in that first light?
 What was never meant to be seen?

-I want this poetics inquiry to center work, which is intimately shaped by my understanding of class—both born into and theoretically earned.
-Evolving (and stagnant) racial and gender politics are seeped into my thoughts of who I collectively see, value, and ultimately validate as an Artist.
+I wanted this poetics inquiry to center work, which is intimately shaped by my understanding of class—both born into and theoretically earned.
+Evolving (and stagnant) racial and gender politics are seeped into my thoughts of who is collectively seen, valued, and ultimately validated as an Artist.
 Filtering what is useful to me in all this noise is in perpetual revision.

 How is the world?
 Not who owns it.
 What I want is to know.
 5 June 1983

 Stafford’s politics and ethics were similar to Audre Lorde—daily.
-Both were conscientiously creating during wars and conflicts that were ongoing or beginning, but never ending.
+Both were actively creating during wars and conflicts that were ongoing or beginning, and never ending.
 Stafford wrote outside much of that aggressive discourse but didn’t passively ignore it either.
-I noticed quiet marks of frustration were phrased as questions and often expressed in his dream notes.
-I appreciated recognizing well-worn paths through all the mundane activities of managing one’s survival in (violently) contested cultural conversations.
-I’m learning how this consciously lived politic and its disciplined practice is focused on exploring ideas beyond dominance.
+I appreciated recognizing well-worn paths through all the mundane activities of managing one’s survival in contested cultural conversations.
+I continue to learn how to practice this consciously lived politic by exploring ideas beyond absolutism and dominance.

-I want this poetics inquiry to be about mutual desire, a sense translated in and through the body.
+I wanted this poetics inquiry to be about mutual desire, a sense translated in and through the body.
 As a distinct location, the body is a landscape where scripts of justice—and its lack—concentrate.

-Stafford is most often coupled to nature.
-His ecopoetics reflect a reverent respect for what exists now and remembering who existed long before us.
+Stafford is most often coupled to nature and landscapes.
+His ecopoetics reflect a reverent respect for what exists now and remembering who existed long before us humans.
 Listening, Stafford gave voice and agency to non-human characters such as mountains, trees, stones, and rain as snow.

 It’s hard not to wonder how Stafford would write about the contemporary West being on fire.
-I imagine his experience putting out wildfires during WWII would support what he knew to be the distance between devastation and renewal.
-Measured in the frequency of trust and echoed as hope, it’s not surprising that Stafford’s perceptions are so widely recognized as imagery associated with the natural world.
+I imagine his experience putting out wildfires in California in WWII as a conscientious objector would support what he knew to be the distance between devastation and renewal.
+I witnessed how his most consistent perceptions measured the frequency of trust and how he echoed those recognitions as hope.